johanix/draft-johani-tld-zone-pipeline/draft-johani-tld-zone-pipeline.md

 correct versions of the DNS zones under their management.
 In order to meet this commitment, three components are essentially required:

-Generation of unsigned zones from the Registry System.
+* Generation of unsigned zones from the Registry System.

-Quality control and signing of the zones.
+* Quality control and signing of the zones.

-Publication of resulting signed zones.
+* Publication of resulting signed zones.

 The first step is handled by the Registry System.
-The third step is handled by a combination of external providers of authoritative DNS service and in-house DNS service.
+The third step is handled by a combination of external providers of authoritative DNS handledservice and in-house DNS service.
 Both of these steps are out-of-scope for this document

 The sole purpose of this document is to provide a correct set of